tomaswolf/gerrit-gitblit-plugin/README.md

 I use Eclipse for development (currently Kepler) with m2e and m2e-apt installed.
 Make sure m2e-apt is enabled for the project.

 To build, run the maven target "package", for instance from the Eclipse IDE right-click the pom.xml file, select "Maven build..." from the context menu, enter "package" as target and click "Run".
-This produces a file "gitblit-plugin-2.9.1.160.1.jar" in the target directory.
+This produces a file "gitblit-plugin-_VERSION_.jar" in the target directory.
 Install that in Gerrit as `gitblit.jar`.
 It should end up in `$GERRIT_SITE/plugins/gitblit.jar`.

 Since I do not know and do not use [buck](http://facebook.github.io/buck/), I have removed the two `BUCK` files.
 This is a pure maven project.